Ed94/VEFontCache-Odin/scripts/Readme.md

 #### Note on dependency packages

+A custom version of the vendor:stb/truetype is maintained by this library:

+* Added ability to set the stb_truetype allocator for STBTT_MALLOC and STBTT_FREE.
+* Changed procedure signatures to pass the font_info struct by immutable ptr (#by_ptr) when the C equivalent has their parameter as `const*`.

-All dependencies are cloned directly into a created thirdparty directory.
+All other dependencies are cloned directly into a created thirdparty directory.

 [harfbuzz](https://github.com/Ed94/odin_harfbuzz) is configured to pull & build the C++ library, it will use the MSVC toolchain (you can change it to use meson instead of preferred).
 [freetype](https://github.com/Ed94/odin-freetype) package has pre-built .lib files for windows (debug/release).